tbhuu/gupta-rgbd/README.md

 1. Performance
  * It takes a fair amount of time to run a pair of RGB-D image.
 You can speed up the performace by replacing **parfor** statement with **for** statement.
 2. Missing libraries when building the dependencies in folder **external**
- * Fix by.
+ * Fix by:
  ```sh
  $ sudo apt-get install libname
  ```
 3. Cannot set executable permission for **colorDescriptor** and **ImageStack**
  * If you store your repository in a NTFS/FAT hard drive, you cannot set executable permission.
- * Fix by: moving colorDescriptor and ImageStack to Ubuntu hard drive.
+ * Fix by: moving colorDescriptor and ImageStack to Ubuntu hard drive
  ```sh
  $ mv external/colorDescriptor /home/path/to/dir
  $ mv external/ImageStack /home/path/to/dir
  ```
- * then set the permission as instructed above.
+ * then set the permission as instructed above
- * modify the paths to these dependencies in COM/getPaths.m from.
+ * modify the paths to these dependencies in COM/getPaths.m from:
  ```sh
  46. pathstr = fileparts(mfilename('fullpath'));
  47. paths.siftLib = fullfile(pathstr, '..', 'external', 'colorDescriptor');
  48. paths.imageStackLib = fullfile(pathstr, '..', 'external', 'ImageStack');
  ```
- * into.
+ * into:
  ```sh
  46. pathstr = fileparts(mfilename('fullpath'));
  47. paths.siftLib = fullfile('/home/path/to/dir', 'colorDescriptor');